Q. What qualifications does the trainer have?

 A. Kris is a Certified Professional Dog Trainer, Knowledge Assessed as granted by the Certification Council for Professional Dog Trainers.
 This organization, recognized world wide, tests applicants as to their knowledge in addition to requiring they complete at least 300 hours of hands-on teaching prior to even applying to write the exam.
 In addition the applicant must seek the referral of another CPDT trainer and a veterinarian before writing.
 The exam itself rivals any exams offered by university or technical college, taking up to 4 hours to complete the 250 multiple choice questions.
 To maintain a designation as a CPDT, trainers are required to continue their professional development by earning continuing eduction credits to keep information fresh and re-apply every 3 years.
 Credits are earned through approved workshops, conferences and webinars.

-Q. What's included in the cost of the packages and classes?
+Q. What's included in the cost of the programs and classes?

-A. Pricing for packages and classes includes information that is based on scientific principles, latest research, the formal education and professional experience of 10 years.
-In addition to coaching, you receive handouts to help you remember what you've learned, along with tips for living with your dog in general.
-A great deal of time is spent preparing documents, especially if a program is being specially tailored to the needs of your dog.
+A. Pricing for programs and classes includes information that is based on scientific principles, latest research, the formal education and professional experience of 11 years.
+In addition to training and coaching, you receive handouts to help you remember what you've learned, along with tips for living with your dog in general.
+A great deal of time is spent preparing documents, especially if a program is being modified to meet the needs of you and your dog.
 Also included are a number of considerations that go into a small dog training business: training supplies, resources, professional development, insurance, transportation, facility rentals, office supplies.
 You are welcome to contact Kris with questions while actively working with her, and even after scheduled sessions have been completed.

 Q. What payment options are on offer?